robertbenson/docker_openai_custom_weather_demo/README.md

-The retrieved information, using predefined api's, is used to "augment" the model data to give more detailed responses.
+The retrieved information, using predefined api's, is used to "augment" the model data to give more detailed, grounded responses.

 RAG allows the model to consider data that was not originally known to the LLM.